Anabella1109/Pictures/README.md

-# Silka
+# Slika

-Silka is a website where users can view different pictures.A viewer can view images according to different categories like places,food,clothes and so on.A user can also view a certain pictures to see its details like the name of the picture,the picture in bigger size and the location where the picture was taken
+Slika is a website where users can view different pictures.A viewer can view images according to different categories like places,food,clothes and so on.A user can also view a certain pictures to see its details like the name of the picture,the picture in bigger size and the location where the picture was taken

 ## Getting Started